 If you’re ever struggling at the back of the pack on a climb, ask her about one of her several scars, her dream of retiring to a farm in the European countryside, or why fellow teammates nicknamed her the Croatian Sensation.
 She’ll take it as a blessing to ease up the pace and start a conversation.

 About: Kenny is a third year pre-dental student majoring in General Biology.
 This will be his second year on the team.
 He’s neither sprinter class nor a climber.
 When he’s off the bike you can catch him window shopping for bicycles way out of his price range and sipping coffee at several coffee shops around town… except Starbucks because he isn’t your basic bee.
 If you’re ever interested in talking about bikes, he’s your guy.
 He will instantly drop whatever he’s doing to get a conversation going about what you ride.

 Name: Eric Geier

-About: This is Eric’s fourth year with UCSD Cycling and he continues to ride mostly to support his pie-eating habits.
+About: This is Eric’s fifth year with UCSD Cycling and he continues to ride mostly to support his pie-eating habits.
 If you see a group of UCSD Cyclists waiting at the top of Torrey Pines, keep an eye out and you may spot him struggling up a few minutes behind.
-Eric is an M.D/Ph.D student and the team clothing manager.
-He’d like to take credit for the eye-catching 2014 kit design, but his role in the design process was proportional to his creative aptitude, which is to say rather minimal.
-Please feel free to contact Eric with any questions regarding clothing or Vin Diesel movies.
+Eric is an M.D/Ph.D student.
+Apparently he also rides a mountain bike.

 Name: Patrick Jak, MS, PFT, SSCS, USAC